-While the arguments above might suggest a preference for kernel or implicit models over explicit ones, practical challenges persist.
-Firstly, the computational complexity associated with constructing the kernel matrix scales quadratically with the number of training samples.
-Additionally, selecting the appropriate embedding that defines the kernel function is contingent on the specific problem at hand, demanding careful consideration.
-Regarding the last one, two approaches to train kernels customized for the dataset in question have been considered: multiple kernel learning and kernel target alignment.
-In the former, a combination of kernel functions is trained to minimize an empirical risk function \cite{vedaie2020quantum, ghukasyan2023quantumclassical}.
-In the latter, it is defined a kernel using an embedding ansatz which is trained to align with an ideal kernel \cite{Hubregtsen_2022}.
-However, these techniques require the computation of the kernel matrix at each training iteration, incurring substantial computational costs.
+When prior information about the problem is unavailable for designing a well-tuned embedding, problem-informed embeddings can be constructed through optimization.
+Two main approaches have been considered for this purpose: multiple kernel learning and kernel target alignment.
+In the former, a combination of kernel functions is optimized to minimize an empirical risk function \cite{vedaie2020quantum, ghukasyan2023quantumclassical}.
+In the latter, a kernel is defined using an embedding ansatz that is trained to align with an ideal kernel \cite{Hubregtsen_2022}.
+However, both methods necessitate recomputing the kernel matrix at each training iteration, leading to significant computational costs.